How does the NASUWT support teachers in academies?

 There are high-performing academies and there are academies that have been judged ‘inadequate’ by Ofsted.

-It is not what a school is called but how it supports high-quality teaching and learning that is critical to success.
+It is how a school supports high-quality teaching and learning not what it is called that is critical to success.

 There is no provision for new academies to have new buildings or facilities.